Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Audio is a substantial component of Pimsleur’s content.
 Each session also has short reading, games, speaking tasks, and flashcards to help you learn new words.

 Pricing: There are two options: audio-only and premium, which include extra features other than audio.
 The premium is $150 for 30 lessons and $335 for all 3 levels (90 tracks).
 There is also a $14.95 monthly option.
-Although the pricing is a little complex and costly, I think it is worth it!
+Although the pricing is complex and costly, I think it is worth it!

 You can check my entire Pimsleur review.